Deformations of some local Calabi-Yau manifolds: The good crepant case: A partial classification

 \section{The good crepant case: A partial classification}

-Let $(X,x)$ be a general singularity of dimension $3$ with a good crepant resolution $\pi \colon \hX \to X$.
-It is natural to ask if the exceptional divisor $E$ of $\pi$ is Type II, Type III${}_1$, or Type III${}_2$.
-We have some partial results along these lines, inspired by the arguments of Shepherd-Barron \cite{SB1, SB2}:
+Let $(X,x)$ be an isolated singularity of dimension $3$ with a good crepant resolution $\pi \colon \hX \to X$.
+It is natural to ask if the (reduced) exceptional divisor $E$ of $\pi$ is of Type II, Type III${}_1$, or Type III${}_2$.
+We have some partial results along these lines, inspired by the arguments of Shepherd-Barron \cite{SB1, SB2}.